 The blogs you considered highest priority are also in the crosshairs of other websites out there looking for guest blogging opportunities.
 The most popular blogs will receive hundreds of unsolicited submissions per day.
 To increase your odds of getting that much sought after slot, you have to find ways of making your message stand out.

 You could for instance kick off contact by alluding to the huge impact their product or book has had on you.
 Don’t mention guest blogging in this initial mail.
-Follow their social media accounts, comment on their posts and retweet their updates.
+Follow their social media accounts, comment on their posts, and retweet their updates.
 Get them comfortable enough with you as a fan so that when you do eventually present your proposal, you don’t come across as just another random stranger sending out the same email to dozens of blogs out there.

 7. Identify their Most Popular Posts

 The most popular posts on a website are a fairly good reflection of what most of its visitors want to see.
 These could provide inspiration when you are developing the killer ideas you are going to present to the blog owner.
-Some blogs will have a prominent section that lists the most popular posts on their site in terms of views, comments and/or shares.
+Some blogs will have a prominent section that lists the most popular posts on their site in terms of views, comments, and/or shares.
 In which case, your task of identifying post popularity becomes quite easy.

-Other blogs are more discreet and don’t provide such ranking since they think it could draw visitor attention away from other equally good blogs but that don’t have as much traffic yet.
-If there’s no way to see a popularity ranking on the site, your next best bet is to visit the blog’s social media pages on Twitter, Facebook, Instagram and LinkedIn.
+Other blogs are more discreet and don’t provide such ranking since they think it could draw visitor attention away from other equally good blogs but that doesn’t have as much traffic yet.
+If there’s no way to see popularity ranking on the site, your next best bet is to visit the blog’s social media pages on Twitter, Facebook, Instagram, and LinkedIn.
 Scroll through their feed to see which social media updates were most popular.
 Chances are that the most popular updates also happened to be their more popular blog posts.